-Dell R815 SMWIf an R815 SMW was configured using the recommended software RAID1 configurationwith software RAIDfor the boot disk, there is no need to make a backup of the SMW boot disk because the boot disks are mirrored automatically by the RAID software.
+Dell R815 SMW If an R815 SMW was configured using the recommended software RAID1 configuration with software RAID for the boot disk, there is no need to make a backup of the SMW boot disk because the boot disks are mirrored automatically by the RAID software.

-Dell R630 SMW If an R630 SMW was configured using the recommended hardware RAID5 virtual disk, there is no need to make a backup of the SMW boot disk.
+Dell R630 SMW If an R630 SMW was configured using the recommended hardware RAID5 virtual disk, with software RAID there is no need to make a backup of the SMW boot disk.
 Any one of the four disks in the RAID5 configuration can fail without losing any data.